Keith Jennings (American football): Dallas Cowboys

-Jennings was selected by the Dallas Cowboys in the fifth round (113th overall) of the 1989 NFL Draft, with the intention of converting him into a tight end, even though he didn't have any previous experience at that position.
+Jennings was selected by the Dallas Cowboys in the fifth round (113th overall) of the 1989 NFL draft, with the intention of converting him into a tight end, even though he didn't have any previous experience at that position.
 He was released on September 4 and signed to the team's practice squad.

 He was promoted to the active roster before the seventh game and went on to appear in 10 games.
 He played mainly on special teams and as a second tight end in short yardage situations.
 Against the Green Bay Packers he had 4 receptions for 37 yards.
 He was waived injured on September 2, 1990.

-Montreal Machine (WLAF)
+Montreal Machine

 In 1991, he signed with the Montreal Machine of the World League of American Football.
 He was a backup tight end behind K. D. Dunn, tallying 4 receptions for 54 yards and one touchdown.

 Denver Broncos

 On July 3, 1991, he was signed as a free agent by the Denver Broncos.
 He was released on August 26, 1991.